When you wear a shirt made from Ahimsa handloom, you're not just choosing comfort—you're choosing non-violence.

 Every GURU VASTRA shirt is:

-- 100% natural cotton (no blends, no synthetics)
+- Only natural fibers: cotton and linen (no synthetics)

 - Made by named artisans who earn fair wages

-- Free of animal products and harmful chemicals
+- Free of animal products and silkworms

 - Designed to last years, not seasons